IsmXeyal/Final__Project-Quiz-/README.md

-##You can get datas from inside of files
+##You could get data from inside files